openstack/trove/integration/scripts/files/elements/guest-agent/README.rst

 Element to install an Trove guest agent.

-Note: this requires a system base image modified to include OpenStack repositories
+Note: this requires a system base image modified to include Trove source code repositories

-the ubuntu-guest element could be removed.